wizarin/obsidian/uni/code/Python/Strings.md

 		Gives the int that corresponds with given character string.count("String")
-		Counts how many times the given string value appears in the string variable
+		Counts how many times the given string value appears in the string variable string.islower()
+	string.isupper()
+	string.istitle()
+		Returns true if every first letter is capitalised string.isalpha()
+		Returns true if characters are all letters string.isdigit()
+		Returns true if characters are all digits
 **String Formatting:**
 	A Formatted String Literal or f-string is a string with fields that can be replaced, these fields are show by expressions defined within {}.
 This can also be done with the format() method.
 Any string can be formatted, not just the print() method.
 	![[f-string.png]]